Duma (epic): Origin

+The first historical mention of duma songs comes from Stanisław Sarnicki's Annals under the year 1506.
 First mention of the term "Duma" in the meaning of epic song comes from a Polish translation of the Bible published in Kraków in 1561.
 The word duma originates from Polish rather than from Ukrainian (or Ruthenian).
 The word duma was already used in Old Polish literature (Old Polish literature spanned from the medieval period through the Baroque era).
 Polish Dumas typically told of the deeds of a historical hero or an otherwise unknown person who had achieved something noteworthy.
 Its action was usually set in an atmospheric landscape and included reflections on the past.
 The style of the duma was simple, often drawing on elements of everyday speech.
 Later, Polish dumy were also written with elements of the supernatural—centered on meditations over knights’ graves, ruins, or nocturnal settings—as well as romantic dumy recounting the amorous adventures of knights.
 Poles used the word duma for their own ballades as well as foreign ballades (including Ukrainian ones), from very early on, Mikołaj Rej called Ukrainian epics dumy.
 Some popular Polish dumy include "Duma o Żółkiewskim", "Duma o Chodkiewiczu", and "Duma Kamieniecka."

 While the name ”duma” for Ukrainian epic songs is a Polonism (a name borrowed from Polish), the songs themselves do not derive from Polish literary or musical traditions.
 Ukrainian dumy constitute an indigenous oral-epic form rooted in the historical and social experience of the Cossack Hetmanate and transmitted by itinerant bards known as kobzari and bandurysty.
+In terms of their origin, dumas are connected with holosinnia (голосіння), traditional laments for the dead similar to keening.
+Their poetic features have also been influenced by hagiographic literature of Kyivan Rus', as well as by Cossack Baroque aesthetics.
+Duma as a genre became widespread around the areas of Central and Central-Eastern Ukraine following the Cossack wars.
+The first known recording of the text of a duma comes from 1684 Duma of Cossack Holota.